bommusrinivasu/MOVIE-TRAILERS/README.md

 Python packages:cgi model

 Local development
-Clone this Repository.
+step1:Clone this Repository.

-Change the directory.
+step2:Change the directory.

-Run the enter.py file on python 3.6.5 idle.
+step3:Run the enter.py file on python 3.6.5 idle.

-A html file is created on running the python file.
+step4:A html file is created on running the python file.

-You can also run the html file on your favourite browser.
+step5:You can also run the html file on your favourite browser.
       (firefox,googlechrome,etc)